Alabama Health Insurance

 What is a health insurance marketplace?

-Under the Affordable Care Act, many states have formed insurance exchanges where customers can compare multiple policies and find the most affordable option.
+Under the Affordable Care Act, many states have formed insurance exchanges where customers can compare multiple health policies and find the most affordable option.
 These exchanges are not insurance providers in their own right but instead act as a comparison site that displays all available options.
 As of the beginning of 2014, 27 states are using the federally facilitated exchange and seven others are partnering with the government to create one.
 The rest set up their own exchanges.

 Alabama residents must shop for health insurance policies through the federal insurance exchange at HealthCare.gov.
 When you create an account for the website during open enrollment, you will need to enter some basic information about where you live, your income and the size of your family.
 You will then be directed to a listing of available policies in your area and informed as to whether you’ll qualify for a health insurance subsidy to help with the cost of insurance.